-Game viewing is usually at its best during the dry season - in winter (May to August) and in the hot springtime months of September and October, when the animals are concentrating near rivers, pools and waterholes.
-The chances of spotting lions are better just after sunrise then at other times.
+Game viewing is usually at its best during the dry season - in winter (May to August) and in the hot springtime months of September and October, when the animals are concentrating near rivers, pools, and waterholes.
+The chances of spotting lions are better just after sunrise than at other times.
 In summer, most of the game tends to lie up during the heat of the day, so the recommended times to set out on drives are the early mornings and late afternoons.
 Elephants, though, are wide-awake and active in and around the rivers in the hotter hours.

-If you are not bothered by occasional rain showers than the Green Season (November through April), offers a lower numbers of visitors and a reduced pricing.
+If you are not bothered by occasional rain showers than the Green Season (November through April), offers a lower number of visitors and reduced pricing.
 The plains are painted with vibrant green and many animals give birth.
 It is a wonderful time to travel!